 and Jakob von Uexküll will speak at the World Congress on the Future of Food and Farming as part of the Planet Diversity

 2nd World Future Council Congress.
 Contact Alexa

 For more information on any of the above events, please contact the WFC

 The Next Edition

 Your World Future Council newsletter appears on a bi-monthly basis.
-The next edition packed with all the latest news surrounding the WFC is planned for the middle of January, including details of the WFC delegation at the UN Climate Change Conference and much much more!
+The next edition packed with all the latest news surrounding the WFC is planned for the end of March, including details of the upcoming WFC Annual Conference and much much more!

 If you do not wish to continue receiving this newsletter, please send an email to email@example.com